List of Student Organizations

 American Medical Women's Association

-President: Jennifer Villegas Jennifer.Villegas@live.mercer.edu
+President: Jennifer Villegas Jennifer.Villegas@live.mercer.edu and

 Advisor: Alana Alvarez